 You don't want to rely on frozen/refrigerated foods and the ability to cook with an oven/stovetop if you're dealing with a hurricane or ice storm which can affect the power grid and cause outages.

-Honestly, you never know when your family might get really sick.
-It’s just a good idea to have even a few of these on hand just in case every season.
+Honestly, you never know when your family might get really sick and you'll be stuck at home for a few days.
+It's always a good idea to have even a few of these on hand just in case every cold and flu season.

 Winter storms come every year.
 Cold and flu season come every year.
 Neither of these situations should be a surprise to you.
 It is just smart to spend a little time prepping your home for an unplanned period of quarantine.